Paul Matson: What a difference a dollar makes

 It’s always fun to dine out and run into friends and neighbors in our local restaurants.
 This rate increase does not recognize the importance of the people that live here who support our businesses every single day of the year.
 The out-of-towners may not notice the increase that much, but the locals will when they are treated like out-of-towners.

 Nevada City is being proactive on reducing fire danger.
-Like some other cities it wants to purchase a Fire Horn for an early warning in case of a disaster, and conduct vegetation removal to reduce the risks of a wild fire.
-With the new revenues rolling in from the Cannabis industry, and with fire season upon us, the city should just go out and buy a Fire Horn right now.
+Like some other cities it wants to purchase a fire horn for an early warning in case of a disaster, and conduct vegetation removal to reduce the risks of a wildfire.
+With the new revenues rolling in from the cannabis industry, and with fire season upon us, the city should just go out and buy a fire horn right now.
 This new dispensary revenue could also easily help fund the needed vegetation removal in and around town without dinging the “locals” in their own downtown.

 As originally proposed by staff, if the existing parking meters’ rates were raised by 25 cents an hour to a new rate of 50 cents per hour at existing metered spaces people would barely blink.
 No new equipment purchases would be needed.
 That should result in an annual revenue boost of roughly $120,000/year.
 In my opinion this increase would not harm our downtown businesses nor our residents and neighborhoods.
 Those new monies could also be dedicated to vegetation removal or other needs.